-- 6. Plagiarism.
+6. Plagiarism.
 A student shall not represent as the student's own work all or any portion of the work of another.
-Plagiarism includes (but is not limited to): - a.
-Quoting oral or written materials, whether published or unpublished, without proper attribution. - b.
+Plagiarism includes (but is not limited to):

+b.
 Submitting a document or assignment which in whole or in part is identical or substantially identical to a document or assignment not authored by the student.